krishnagopika/trng-1903-1904/week-5/day4.md

 #### 3rd party Domain

-- A domain registered in a 3rd party register can be managed using AWS Route53.
+- A domain registered in a 3rd party registrar can be managed using AWS Route53.
-- Configure the rules Route53 rules in the registar.
+- Configure the rules Route53 rules in the registrar.